Dárlán Páléncìá Bárcélón

 Amah Alih is an important “persona” to the life of Raja’s and the Queen’s quest to get back the lost throne of Lupah-Sug.
 As the unfinished saga of the real heirs of the Sultanate of Sulu and North Borneo continue, he acted as their spiritual guide.

 The man is also gifted with spiritual powers in healing.
 He is a “pomoh” or a healer in his community.
 Although he never had a formal education, yet he is a man of wit.
 His sense of humor makes him a funny companion.

 His fervent belief to Allah is his real strength in against evils.
 True to his faith, together with his spiritual twins, they can use prayer in thwarting evil designs.

 Several plans to plunder the oils and minerals of Liguasan marsh by astute politicians and investors all failed to materialize because of their strong belief to their faith.

 A saga continue which spanned into four generations, the chronicle of events which is almost synonymous to a myth, as he narrated the significant events of the past – the living witness is almost craftily casting a spell about the life of his grandson.

 The long best kept secrets about the life of the long lost Sultan of Sulu and North Borneo, together with his 109 colorful adventures in life in his distant past.

 His vivid accounts about the conspiracies lodged against the late Jamalul Kiram II, until the successful poisoning was amazing.
 There is no question that he is indeed the living witness and the key to the restoration of the lost kingdom.

-He travelled incognito out of Sultan Kudarat under the watchful eyes of his two companions to reveal the truth to the whole world, that Sultan Mohammad Ghamar Mamay Hasan Abdurajak is the rightful heirs and the 16th successor, after Sultan Raja Husin Kamaludin.
+He traveled incognito out of Sultan Kudarat under the watchful eyes of his two companions to reveal the truth to the whole world, that Sultan Mohammad Ghamar Mamay Hasan Abdurajak is the rightful heir and the 16th successor, after Sultan Raja Husin Kamaludin.